Code-Institute-Submissions/SerjMartin-Funakoshi-Club_AprResub/README.md

 ## Technologies Used

+ ### Libraries

   - For the account registration used Django-allauth library
   - For the feature images and CSS support used the Cloudinary library
   - For the comments used Crispy forms library
   - For the login/logout templates used default account templates from Allauth library

+ ### Programming languages

+  - HTML
+  - CSS
+  - Java Script
+  - Python

+ ### Framewoks
+   - [Django](https://www.djangoproject.com/) - Django is a high-level Python Web framework that encourages rapid development and clean design.
+   - [Boostrap](https://getbootstrap.com/) - Bootstrap is a web framework that focused on simplifying the development of an informative web page.

 ## Testing